Are you curious what the practice of yoga mean for a modern-day man in the South West of England? We asked our students.

 Directors, managers, administrators, analysts, executives and PhD students as well as cyclists, rock climbers, runners and rugby players are those who come to our yoga classes the most.
 I invited them to share what yoga means for them.

-Most of them are aged from 20 to 45.
-Some are new to the world of yoga, some have been practising for a couple of years.
+Most of them are aged between 20 and 45.
+Some are new to the world of yoga, others have been practising for years.
 Find out how they thrive in yoga – a female dominated industry in the UK.

 Paula: Sathish, you are only 24 and been already practising yoga for over 5 years.
 Why?